emilljungberg/merlin_mrm/README.md

-# MERLIN: Motion Insensitive Silent Neuroimaging with ZTE
+# Motion Insensitive Silent Neuroimaging with MERLIN
 Code to accompany paper on MERLIN recently submitted.

+- Figures 1, 4, SI.1, and SI.2 can be reproduced using the Jupyter notebooks found in the notebooks folder.
+- Due to privacy reasons we are not able to share a full in vivo dataset for demonstrating the MERLIN workflow.
+As a substitute, we provide a demo using a simulated Shepp Logan phantom with motion which uses the same motion correction framework as the in vivo data.
+See the demo folder.

 ## Dependencies
 1. pymerlin
 2. riesling

-## Jupyter Notebooks
-To reproduce trajectory figures in supplemental material

-## Demo
-Demonstration of how to use MERLIN with simulated data with a 3D Shepp Logan phantom.
-Not included in paper, just for demonstrating how to use the tools in pymerlin.
+Python packages
+- h5py
+- numpy
+- matplotlib
+- scipy